Reviewing Largo Resources (LGO) and Its Competitors

-Largo Resources (NYSE: LGO) is one of 35 public companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it compare to its rivals?
-We will compare Largo Resources to related businesses based on the strength of its earnings, valuation, risk, profitability, analyst recommendations, institutional ownership and dividends.
+Largo Resources (NYSE: LGO) is one of 35 publicly-traded companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it contrast to its rivals?
+We will compare Largo Resources to related companies based on the strength of its profitability, institutional ownership, analyst recommendations, dividends, risk, earnings and valuation.

-This table compares Largo Resources and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Largo Resources and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue